 SRT successfully hot-fired the lander vehicle's hybrid engine, Gluon, for the first time in College Station, Texas, on April 20th, 2025.

 Devin designed the first iteration of the Guidance, Navigation, and Control algorithm for the Lander Vehicle.
-This GNC system composed of a LQG (Linear Quadratic Gaussian) controller, which combines a Linear Quadratic Regulator with a Kalman Filter.
-Devin also derived the and modeled the flight dynamics of the Lander Vehicle.
-Devin and the GNC team is currently implementing these algorithms into the Flight Computer for the electric VTOL test vehicle.
+This GNC system is composed of an LQG (Linear Quadratic Gaussian) controller, which combines a Linear Quadratic Regulator with a Kalman Filter.

 Lander CDR Report